Philadelphia under 9 p.m. curfew as city braces for possible unrest following shooting of Walter Wallace Jr.

 Members of the Pennsylvania National Guard arrived in Philadelphia Friday morning to protect vulnerable city buildings and help businesses hit hard by looters following nights of unrest.

-The National Guard was requested by city leaders earlier this week following the shooting death of Walter Wallace Jr., a Black man with a history of mental health problems, that prompted protests, widespread vandalism and an overnight curfew.
+The National Guard was requested by city leaders earlier this week following the shooting death of Wallace, 27, a Black man with a history of mental health problems, that prompted protests, widespread vandalism and an overnight curfew.

 It was not immediately clear how many members of the National Guard would be arriving in Philadelphia, but the city said the need for continued deployment would be decided on a day-to-day basis.